mrball47/fin-321/hedging-project/stage3-spec.md

 ## 1. Problem Statement

-This document outlines a risk management methodology for our Euro-denominated receivable, valued at a $20,000,000 USD baseline, due in one year.
+This document outlines a model used to evaluate FX risk management strategies for our Euro-denominated receivable, valued at a $20,000,000 USD baseline, due in one year.
 Because our functional currency is the US Dollar, this unhedged cash flow exposes our projected revenue to volatility in the EUR/USD exchange rate.
-To manage this risk, we will be analyzing various hedging strategies for the receivable, modeling such strategies under various levels of volatility, and using AI to reconstruct our model and provide recommendations for the firm.
+To manage this risk, we will be analyzing forward and money market hedges for the receivable, modeling such strategies under various spot rates, and classifying what stragies are the most sensible relative to varying sensitivity levels and other criteria.

-Include:
-- Exposure type (receivable or payable)
-- Foreign currency amount and time horizon
-- Objective (e.g., protect USD value, preserve upside)
-- Decision context (corporate treasury or business unit)

-> *A strong statement demonstrates clear understanding of both financial context and business implications.*

 ---